-Chun Wa (Ivan) Wong - Senior Vice President of Corporate Finance and Project Development, and Co-Secretary
+Chun Wa (Ivan) Wong - Senior Vice President of Corporate Finance and Project Development

-Chun Wa Wong is a Fellow Member of the Association of Chartered Certified Accountants and the Hong Kong Institute of Certified Public Accountants.
-Mr. Wong's other current appointments are: Member of the Supervisory Board of Maanshan Iron & Steel Co.
-Ltd., a company listed in Hong Kong and Shanghai, the PRC; Independent Non-executive Director of Chongqing Iron & Steel Company Limited, a company listed in Hong Kong and Shanghai, the PRC; and Independent Non-executive Director and Chairman of the Audit Committee of China Zhongwang Holdings Ltd., a company listed in Hong Kong, the PRC.
+Chun Wa (Ivan) Wong is a Fellow Member of the Association of Chartered Certified Accountants and the Hong Kong Institute of Certified Public Accountants.
+Mr. Wong's other current appointments are: Independent Non-executive Director of Chongqing Iron & Steel Company Limited, a company listed in Hong Kong and Shanghai, the PRC; and Independent Non-executive Director and Chairman of the Audit Committee of China Zhongwang Holdings Ltd., a company listed in Hong Kong, the PRC.

-Alex Tsang - Chief Financial Officer
+Alex Tsang - Chief Financial Officer and Co-Secretary, ceased on October 1, 2020

-Mr. Tsang, a member of the CPA, Australia, has more than 20 years of experience in finance, compliance and risk management, operational excellence and reporting and management advisory matters.
+Alex Tsang, a member of the CPA, Australia, has more than 20 years of experience in finance, compliance and risk management, operational excellence and reporting and management advisory matters.
 He has worked in a wide and diversified range of industries, including but not limited to healthcare, consumer electronics, plastic moulding, steel, shipbuilding and engineering and food manufacturing.
 Prior to joining Century, he worked with several multinational organizations in Singapore, Hong Kong and PRC.
 During his career stints in these countries, with his expertise in handling both financial and compliance issues, he has participated in various local and overseas projects such as constructing risk management frameworks, business restructuring, remediating fund investors, internal audits and ensuring the effectiveness of control environments for the various business units within each organization.
 His last position was with Philips (China) Investment Company Limited, where he was the Finance Director of the Health System sector of Greater China region.